NerdNu/EasyRider/README.md

    with the level.
  * The maximum level, maximum significant training effort, exponential scaling, and the resulting range of horse attribute values are all configurable.
+ * Choice of horse database implementation.
+ * Databases are backed up on restart in the `backups/` subdirectory of the plugin folder, with a date/time stamp in the filename that has a granularity of 1 hour.
+If a matching backup already exists, it is not overwritten.

 Training Algorithm
 ------------------